1414213/scwin2/README.md

 "PullThreshold": 0.5,
 "IncludeSwitchInRange": false
 ```
-Sets a trigger to press a button when pulled past a certain degree and release the button when released.  `Button` specifies a Button type to press and release.  `PullThreshold` is the distance the trigger needs to travel to activate the button.
-This is a value between 0 and 1 inclusively.  `IncludeSwitchInRange` will include the distance traveled to push the switch behind the trigger as part of the range of the trigger.
+Sets a trigger to press a button when pulled past a certain distance and release the button when released out of the range of the specified distance.  `Button` specifies a `Button` type to press and release.  `PullThreshold` is the distance the trigger needs to travel to activate the button; has range of \[0, 1].  `IncludeSwitchInRange` will include the distance traveled to push the switch behind the trigger as part of the trigger's range when true.

 ### TriggerTrigger
 ```